sindresorhus/eslint-plugin-unicorn/docs/rules/string-content.md

 # Enforce better string content

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

+💡 Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 Enforce certain things about the contents of strings.
 For example, you can enforce using `’` instead of `'` to avoid escaping.
 Or you could block some words.
 The possibilities are endless.

-This rule is fixable.

 *It only reports one pattern per AST node at the time.*